Jean-de-Dieu Soult: Peninsular War

 In 1812, after Wellington's great victory at Salamanca, Soult was obliged to evacuate Andalusia.
-In the subsequent Siege of Burgos, he was able to drive Wellington's Anglo-allied Army back to Salamanca.
-There, the Duke of Dalmatia, as Soult was now known, failed to attack Wellington despite superiority in numbers, and the British Army retired to the Portuguese frontier.
+In the subsequent Siege of Burgos, he was able to drive Wellington's Anglo-allied army back to Salamanca.
+There, the Duke of Dalmatia, as Soult was then known, failed to attack Wellington despite a superiority in numbers, and the British Army retired to the Portuguese frontier.
 Soon after, he was recalled from Spain at the request of Joseph Bonaparte (who had been installed by his brother as King of Spain) with whom, as with the other marshals, he had always disagreed.

 In Germany and defending southern France

 In March 1813, Soult assumed command of the IV Corps of the Grande Armée and commanded the centre at Lützen and Bautzen, but he was soon sent, with unlimited powers, to the South of France to repair the damage done by the defeat at Vitoria.
 It is to Soult's credit that he was able to reorganise the demoralised French forces.

 His last offensives into Spain were turned back by Wellington in the Battle of the Pyrenees (Sorauren) and by General Manuel Freire's Spaniards at San Marcial.
 Pursued onto French soil, Soult was maneuvered out of several positions at Nivelle, Nive, and Orthez, before suffering what was technically a defeat at Wellington's hands at the Battle of Toulouse.
 He nevertheless inflicted severe casualties on Wellington and was able to stop him from trapping the French forces.